kubermatic/docs/content/kubermatic/master/tutorials_howtos/applications/create-application-catalogue/_index.en.md

 ## Introduction

 This guide targets KKP Admins and details adding Applications to a catalogue, so they can be installed by Cluster Admins.
+For a more details on Applications refer to our [Applications Primer](../).
 Create permissions on the KKP master cluster are required to complete it.

 Before an Application is available for install, its installation- and metadata need to be added to the KKP Master Cluster.
 From the master, they will be automatically replicated to all KKP Seed Clusters.